Mastering Go Testing - Advanced Techniques and Best Practices

 GoMock is a mocking framework for Go that generates mocks for interfaces.

-go install github.com/golang/mock/mockgen@latest
+go install github.com/golang/mock/mockgen@latest// database.go

 package service